chaitra-bhandari/neocortexapi_SE/source/Project/Documentation/README.md

 ### 1. Processing input data
-Input data processing involves transforming a text file sequence into a list of ASCII characters, achieved by excluding control characters such as \r, \n, \t, etc.
+Input data processing involves transforming a text file sequence into a list of ASCII characters, achieved by excluding control characters such as \r, \n, \t etc.
 ```csharp
       //Path to the learning text file.
       string filePathToTrainingData = @"trainData.txt";